MICHIGAN STATE CHAPTER

 All NWTF members in good standing who hold permanent residency within the State shall be considered members of the State Chapter.

 This State Chapter may not charge dues for an individual to become or continue being a member of this State Chapter.
 The only dues required of members shall be those payable to the “Federation”.

 Every member shall act with undivided allegiance and in the best interest of NWTF at all times.

-If a meeting of the general membership is held, each member present in person shall be entitled to cast one vote on any and all matters which shall properly come up for a vote before such meeting.
-Members in non-voting membership categories may not vote on any State chapter matter.
+If a meeting of the general membership is held, each member present shall be entitled to cast one vote on any and all matters which shall properly come up for a vote before such meeting.
+Members in non-voting membership categories may not vote on any State Chapter matter.

-At any meeting of the general membership, attendance of one percent (1%) of the total voting membership of the State Chapter shall constitute a quorum for the transaction or business.
+At any meeting of the general membership, attendance of 1 percent (1%) of the total voting membership of the State Chapter shall constitute a quorum for the transaction or business.